Ashley-Lau/OLYM-ONE/README.md

 # updated the referee screen, looks the fking same as the game screen, and the referee item is the same as the profile page LOL
 # updated cancel button colour
 # updated the dimensions of the background
+# added splash page for initial start up of the app